DeepTrial/Retina-VesselNet/README.md

 ### Test your own image
 if u want to test your own image,put ur image to **(VesselNet)/test/origin**,and change the img_type of predict settings in **configs/segmention_config.json**,run main_test.py to get your result.The result is in **(VesselNet)/test/result**

-## Future Work
-First of all,I choose 48x48pix patches to train the model.The patch size means that model can't be too deep.So in future,I want to test 128X128pix patches and 96x96 patches.

-Second,Attention-based Unet and DeepLab-v3+ are also worth to try.

 [1]: https://github.com/DeepTrial/DL_Segmention_Template
 [2]: https://drive.google.com/open?id=1MD79lK0YcsCzpj72XpVZZ6XGz2C0O7AH